EmotiBit/EmotiBit_Docs/Getting_Started.md

   ```

   - **Notes**:
-    - ESP32 takes a substantially long time to connect to enterprise network (>10 secs as per our limited testing).
+    - ESP32 takes a substantially long time to connect to an enterprise network (>10 secs as per our limited testing).
-    - Since the ESP core is still under heavy development, there are some unexplained behaviours with enterprise connectivity.
-Through our testing, we discovered that using a software `restart` command before trying to connect to enterprise network helps with connectivity.
-Therefore, if an enterprise network credential is added to the config file, the defined behavior is for the ESP to restart, if a network connection is not made within a set timeout.
+    - Since the ESP core is still under heavy development, there are some unexplained behaviors with enterprise connectivity.
+Through our testing, we discovered that using a software `restart` command before trying to connect to the enterprise network helps with connectivity.
+Therefore, if an enterprise network credential is added to the config file, the defined behavior is for the ESP to restart if a network connection is not made within a set timeout.
-    - Unlike personal networks, Enterprise networks can allocate devices on different subnets.
-For example, if your computer is on `192.168.100.150`, your emotibit may be allocated an IP `192.168.101.68`.
+    - Unlike personal networks, enterprise networks can allocate devices on different subnets.
+For example, if your computer is on `192.168.100.150`, your EmotiBit may be allocated an IP `192.168.101.68`.
 Notice that they are on different subnets (`100` and `101`).
 For finer control over the subnets the Oscilloscope considers for device discovery, you can use the `includeList` section in the **emotibitCommSettings.json** file.
 You can find more information on that file in this [FAQ](https://www.reddit.com/r/EmotiBit/comments/urpucl/how_do_i_use_the_emotibitcommsettingsjson_file/).
 By default, all subnets are a part of the `includeList`.
 </details>

 ### Stack your EmotiBit!

 - On the EmotiBit
-  - Insert the SD-Card into the EmotiBit.
+  - Insert the SD card into the EmotiBit.
   - Make sure the sliding switch (*Hibernate switch*) is set to the active (not HIB) position as shown *(Available on only EmotiBit version V4+)*.
     - ```diff
       - CAUTION: Excessive force can break the HIB switch.
 Handle with care! -